top of page

 Forms to be downloaded and returned to Équi-Libre:

-Once the forms are fully completed and returned to Équi-Libre, we will contact you to set up an initial visit at our centre to ensure the suitability of the program for each individual.
+Once the forms are fully completed and returned to Équi-Libre, we will contact you to set up an initial visit at our centre to ensure the program's suitability for each individual.
 The needs of the prospective rider will determine which consultant is present at the assessment.
 The assessment takes approximately 1 hour and involves a discussion regarding goals, history, abilities and needs, followed by a 15-20 minute mounted or unmounted assessment (based on program selection) for the participant.
 The cost is 65$, payable at the time of the appointment.

 Lesson Schedule